bushfire buddy hero 2

 High fidelity prototype

-While developing a high-fidelity prototype was neither required nor expected for this project, I chose to still design one as a personal challenge.
-So after our team completed the issues table, I began analyzing it for changes to implement into a high-fi prototype.
+Developing a high-fidelity prototype was neither required nor expected for this project, but I still chose to design one as a personal challenge.
+So after our team completed the issues table, I began analyzing it for changes to implement into a high-fidelity prototype.
+All logo and vector illustrations were done by me.

-2. Add pages for hotel and restaurant bookings.
+• Adding pages for hotel and restaurant bookings

-3. Insert clickable descriptions for the warning labels on the route choice page.
+• Inserting clickable descriptions for the warning labels on the route choice page

 challenges

-Because I was simultaneously doing a separate design challenge for Google while developing this prototype, I gave myself a deadline of only 4 days to illustrate, brand, and design the UI for Bushfire Buddy.
+Since I was simultaneously doing a separate design challenge for Google while developing this prototype, I gave myself a deadline of 4 days to illustrate, brand, and design the UI for Bushfire Buddy.

 takeaways

-This project taught me how much UX research factors into the design process for UI, and I now feel that neither UX nor UI can exist without the other.
+This project taught me how much UX research factors into the UI design process, and I now feel that neither UX nor UI can exist with the other.

-Additionally, creating two high-fi prototypes with accompanying presentations within the span of one week taught me time management, and how to properly prioritize each benchmark goal to get both products completed at a high-quality level.
+Additionally, creating two high-fidelity prototypes with accompanying presentations within the span of one week taught me time management and how to properly prioritize each benchmark goal to get both products completed at a high-quality level.

 next steps

 If I were to continue developing this application, I would focus on testing my high-fidelity prototype with a more diverse set of users — especially those in an older age bracket.
-Although this application is supposed to aid families, most of our user interviews were conducted with college students.
-As such, while the graphics and minimalist aesthetic might appeal to university students and be easily usable for them, the same might not be the case for users of an older age group.
+Though this application was intended to aid families, most of our user interviews were conducted with college students.
+As such, while the graphics and minimalist aesthetic might appeal to university students and be intuitive for them, the same might not be the case for users of an older age group.